divyanshu013/blog/content/blog/react-debounce-throttle-hooks/index.md

 There are a ton of blog posts around debounce and throttle so I won't be diving into how to write our own debounce and throttle.
 For brevity, consider [`debounce`](https://lodash.com/docs/4.17.15#debounce) and [`throttle`](https://lodash.com/docs/4.17.15#throttle) from Lodash.

-If you need a quick refresher, both accept a (callback) function and a _delay_ in milliseconds (say `x`) and returns another function with some special behavior:
+If you need a quick refresher, both accept a (callback) function and a _delay_ in milliseconds (say `x`) and return another function with some special behavior:

 - `debounce`: returns a function that can be called any number of times (possibly in quick successions) but would only invoke the callback **after waiting** for `x` ms from the last call.
 - `throttle`: returns a function that can be called any number of times (possibly in quick successions) but would only invoke the callback atmost **once** every `x` ms.